MicrosoftDocs/patterns-practices/patterns-practices/guide/commanding-quickstart-using-the-prism-library-5.0-for-wpf.md

 Commanding QuickStart conceptual view

+> [!NOTE]
-**Note:** The QuickStart contains a number of TODO comments to help navigate the important concepts in the code.
+> The QuickStart contains a number of TODO comments to help navigate the important concepts in the code.
 Use the Task List window in Visual Studio to see a list of these important areas of code.
 Make sure you select **Comments** in the dropdown box.
 If you double-click an item in the list, the code file will open in the appropriate line.

 ## Delegate Commands